-- AFH 379/PHI 379 Philosophy of Race - AFS 345 Culture and Gender: Women in Africa and the Caribbean - AFS 337/POL 337 The Politics of Africa - AFH 339/ARH 329 Arts of the African Diaspora - AFS 346/HIS 346 Political and Social History of Africa - AFS 380/ANT 380 Race and Ethnicity in Latin America and the Caribbean - AFS 381/WST 381 AIDS, Race, and Gender in the Black Community - AFS 388/HIS 388 Slavery in Latin America and the Caribbean - AFS 393 Caribbean Immigrants in U.S. - AFS 400 Ancient Egypt (KMT): Historical and Contemporary Views - 3.
-Three credits in AFH 447 or AFS 447 Readings in Africana Studies or AFH 487 or AFS 487 Research in Africana Studies taken in the junior or senior year.
-Seniors are required to present their research orally to the AFS faculty. - 4.
-Two additional AFS or AFH courses at the 300 or 400 level, or two upper-division courses outside of the department (approval of the undergraduate studies director is necessary when taking courses outside of the department for major credit). - 5.
-Upper-Division Writing Requirement Africana Studies Majors are required to submit a writing sample completed for an upper-division course in the Africana Studies Department and must submit evaluation forms signed by a professor with grades of B or higher.
-Students must inform the instructor of the courses in advance of their plan to use the paper(s) in fulfillment of the writing requirement for the major.
-A minimum of 15 pages of material must be submitted.
+- • AFH 379/PHI 379 Philosophy of Race - AFS 345/WST 345 Culture and Gender: Women in Africa and the Caribbean - AFS 337/POL 337 The Politics of Africa - AFH 339/ARH 329 Arts of the African Diaspora - AFS 346/HIS 346 Political and Social History of Africa - AFS 380/ANT 380 Race and Ethnicity in Latin America and the Caribbean - AFS 381/WST 381 AIDS, Race, and Gender in the Black Community - AFS 388/HIS 388 Slavery in Latin America and the Caribbean - AFS 393 Caribbean Immigrants in U.S. - AFS 400 Ancient Egypt (KMT): Historical and Contemporary Views

+3. Three credits in AFH 447 or AFS 447 Readings in Africana Studies or AFH 487 or AFS 487 Research in Africana Studies taken in the junior or senior year.

+4. Two additional AFS or AFH courses at the 300 or 400 level, or two upper-division courses outside of the department (approval of the Director of Undergraduate Studies is necessary when taking courses outside of the department for major credit).

+Africana Studies Majors are required to submit a paper of at least 10 pages, prepared for an upper-division course in the Africana Studies Department.
+Students must inform the instructor of the courses in advance of their plan to use the paper in fulfillment of the writing requirement for the major.
+An evaluation form signed by an AFS core faculty instructor with a grade of B or higher must accompany the paper.

-- 1. Students are recommended, but not required, to take AFS 491 Interdisciplinary Seminar. - 2.
-Students must take at least two 200-level courses in Africana Studies prior to beginning their junior year. - 3.
-Only six credits of directed readings or independent study courses (courses numbered 447 and 487) may be used toward the major. - 4.
-The following courses may not be used to fulfill major requirements: AFS 283, AFS 475, AFS 476, AFS 488; AFH 475, AFH 476. - 5.
-Transfer students must take at least 12 credits of upper-division Africana Studies courses in residence at Stony Brook to complete the AFS major.
+1. Students are recommended, but not required, to take AFS 491 Interdisciplinary Seminar.

+2. Students must take at least two 200-level courses in Africana Studies prior to beginning their junior year.

+- 3. Only six credits of directed readings or independent study courses (courses numbered 447 and 487) may be used toward the major. - 4.
+The following courses may not be used to fulfill major requirements: AFS 283, AFS 475, AFS 476, AFS 488; AFH 475, AFH 476.

+5. Transfer students must take at least 12 credits of upper-division Africana Studies courses in residence at Stony Brook to complete the AFS major.